lathaniel/pfg-retirement/README.rst

 Principal Financial Group retirement account interaction
 ========================================================

 The intent of this package is to allow interaction with PFG retirement accounts through Python.
+This is in no way affiliated with Principal Financial Group or any of its affiliates.
+Use of this package is done so at your own risk.

 TODO: Put a link to the documentation